How can you prevent the flu?

 Flu Prevention

 The best way to prevent the flu is to get a flu shot.
 But even that isn’t foolproof.
-While you can still get the flu if you’ve been vaccinated, your illness will likely be milder.
+While you can still get the flu if you’ve been vaccinated, your illness will likely be much milder.

-If you’re especially concerned about catching the flu, a face mask may be a good way to keep from breathing contaminated air.
+If you’re especially concerned about catching the flu, a facemask may be a good way to keep from breathing contaminated air.
 A mask can be a good option for teachers, health care workers, and other people who interact closely with others during flu season, which usually lasts from November through April.
-Individuals who must spend a long period of time with others in a close and contained space (such as an airplane) may want to consider using a mask, too.

 When to Get a Flu Shot

-It’s best to get vaccinated before the flu begins to spread.
 Flu shots — available in the late summer or early fall — can protect you from specific strains of the virus that are chosen before flu season actually begins.
-In some years, a flu shot may be less effective because the flu strains not included in the vaccine are the ones circulating among us.
+In some years, a flu shot may be less effective because the flu strains that were not included in the vaccine are the ones circulating among us.

-Because it takes up to two weeks to build up immunity after the vaccination, get the shot earlier rather than later.
+Because it takes up to two weeks to build up immunity after the vaccination, try to get the shot earlier rather than later.
 The CDC recommends that people get the flu vaccine by the end of October, if possible.
-However, getting a flu shot after flu season has started is better than not getting one at all.

 Facts About the Flu Shot

 The CDC recommends that everyone over 6 months of age get a flu shot every year.
 But vaccination is especially important for those at a higher risk of developing flu-related complications, such as children under age 5, adults over the age of 65, and pregnant women.
-These tips also may be helpful:

-Some people avoid getting the flu shot because they think it can give you the flu, but that’s not true.
-“Most flu vaccines now are not live, so they can’t cause the flu,” Dr. Middleton said.
-“There may be side effects, though, like a headache, slight fever, nose or throat irritation, and achiness for a day or two after receiving the shot, but these symptoms are mild compared to the actual flu.”
+“Most flu vaccines now are not live, so they can’t cause the flu,” Dr. Middleton adds.
+“There may be side effects, though, like a headache, slight fever, nose or throat irritation, and achiness for a day or two after receiving the shot.
+But these symptoms are mild compared to the actual flu.”

 Flu Treatment